 In the face of a loved one’s cancer diagnosis, you may wonder how you could possibly help.
 You want to support them through their battle, but you just don’t know how.
 As they try to cope with the diagnosis, surgeries and treatments, here are five ways you can support and encourage your loved one in … Continue reading 5 ways you can support a loved one with cancer

-Patients with pancreatic cancer might consider joining a Phase II clinical trial underway at Baylor University Medical Center at Dallas to evaluate a new chemotherapy protocol.
+Patients with pancreatic cancer might consider joining a Phase II clinical trial underway at Baylor University Medical Center, part of Baylor Scott & White Health, to evaluate a new chemotherapy protocol.
 The trial will study the effectiveness of a particular therapy in patients with non-metastatic disease.
-“Our primary objective with this trial is to try to control micrometastatic disease,” said … Continue reading Evaluating New Chemotherapy Protocols Through Clinical Trials
+“Our primary objective with this trial is to try … Continue reading New clinical trial seeks to combat pancreatic cancer

 At 21 years old I was living my perfect life.
 I had a three-year-old son, a godly man by my side, a job I cherished as a police dispatcher, and I was an avid softball player, so my health was never a concern.
 In November 2007, a walnut-sized lump on the left side of my … Continue reading Celebrating a “Cancerversary” With a Tattoo

 Imagine a world without routine colonoscopies.
 Because of a new blood test we developed at Baylor Research Institute, this could potentially become a reality.
 Our team of researchers at the Gastrointestinal Cancer Research Lab has spent the last several years working on the discovery and validation of biomarkers that can facilitate the early detection of … Continue reading New Blood Test Could Eliminate the Need for Screening Colonoscopies